Skip to main content

 • MK-677 ∞ An oral growth hormone secretagogue that stimulates the pituitary gland to release growth hormone.
 It offers the convenience of oral administration, though it is not a peptide itself but a small molecule that acts on the ghrelin receptor.

 These peptides can contribute to improved muscle gain, fat loss, enhanced sleep quality, and overall tissue repair, creating a more anabolic and regenerative internal environment.
-Their action is often seen as a more physiological way to support levels compared to direct administration of synthetic growth hormone.
+Their action is often seen as a more physiological way to support growth hormone levels compared to direct administration of synthetic growth hormone.

 Other Targeted Peptides for Specific Needs